 Transactions.
-Following the Second Amendment, the Articles of Agreement limit the use of gold in the IMF’s operations and transactions.
-The IMF may sell gold outright on the basis of prevailing market prices, and may accept gold in the discharge of a member country's obligations (loan repayment) at an agreed price, based on market prices at the time of acceptance.
+The Second Amendment to the Articles of Agreement limit the use of gold in the IMF’s operations and transactions.
+The IMF may sell gold outright according to prevailing market prices.
+It may accept gold in the discharge of a member country's obligations (loan repayment) at an agreed price, based on market prices at the time of acceptance.
 Such transactions require Executive Board approval by an 85 percent majority of the total voting power.
-The IMF does not have the authority under its Articles to engage in any other gold transactions—such as loans, leases, swaps, or use of gold as collateral—nor does it have the authority to buy gold.
+The IMF does not have the authority to engage in any other gold transactions—such as loans, leases, swaps, or use of gold as collateral—nor does it have the authority to buy gold.

 In February 2010, the IMF announced the beginning of sales of gold on the market.
 At that time, a total of 191.3 tons of gold remained to be sold.
-In order to avoid disrupting the gold market, the on market sales were to be conducted in a phased manner over time.
-This followed the approach adopted successfully by the central banks participating in the Central Bank Gold Agreement.
-The start of on market sales did not preclude further off-market gold sales directly to interested central banks or other official holders.
-In September 2010, the Fund sold 10 metric tons to the Bangladesh Bank, reducing the amount of gold to be placed on the market.
+In order to avoid disrupting the gold market, sales were phased over several months.

-In December 2010 the IMF concluded the gold sales program with total sales of 403.3 metric tons of gold (12.97 million ounces), as authorized by the Executive Board.
-Total proceeds amounted to SDR 9.5 billion (about $14.4 billion), of which SDR 4.4 billion was used to establish an endowment as envisaged under the new income model.
+In December 2010 the IMF concluded the gold sales program with total sales of 403.3 metric tons of gold (12.97 million ounces).
+Total proceeds amounted to SDR 9.5 billion (about $14.4 billion), of which SDR 6.85 billion constituted profits over the book value of the gold and SDR 4.4 billion of this was used to establish an endowment as envisaged under the new income model.

-In February 2012, the Executive Board approved a distribution of SDR 700 million in reserves from windfall gold sales profits (realized because of a higher gold price than the assumed price when the new income model was endorsed by the Executive Board), subject to assurances that at least 90 percent of the amount would be made available for the Poverty Reduction and Growth Trust (PRGT).
-This distribution, which became effective in October 2012, was part of a financing package endorsed by the Executive Board in July 2009 aimed at boosting the IMF’s lending capacity in 2009–14.
-In September 2012, the Executive Board approved the distribution of SDR 1.75 billion in reserves from the remaining windfall gold sales profits as part of a strategy to generate subsidy resources to ensure the longer-term sustainability of the PRGT.
-On October 10, 2013 the Fund obtained the required pledges to allow profits from windfall gold sales to be used to make concessional lending self-sustaining.
+In February 2012, the Executive Board approved a distribution of SDR 700 million of reserves from windfall gold sales profits (realized because of a higher gold price than the assumed price when the new income model was endorsed by the Executive Board), subject to assurances that at least 90 percent of the amount would be made available for the Poverty Reduction and Growth Trust (PRGT).
+This distribution, which became effective in October 2012, was part of a financing package endorsed by the Executive Board to boost the IMF’s lending capacity.